Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ## Building your own Modal GUI App
 We suggest taking the walkthrough in the section above before reading this section.
 A simple Modal app has a single mode of operation
-which defnies the behavior of the app from when it's launched till it is exited.
+which defines the behavior of the app from when it's launched till it is exited.
 Within this mode of operation's interaction time
 pop-up modes may pop up and go away.
 The function of these pop-ups is to take care of common extensions